sevidmusic/Roady/README.md

 Roady's UI uses the Routes defined by installed Modules to determine the `html` that should be rendered in Response to a Request.

-To structure the rendered `html`, Roady's UI uses a layout.
+Roady's UI uses a layout to structure the rendered `html`.

 ### Layouts